ClusterLabs/PAF/Quick_Start-Debian-9-crm.md

 ssh-copy-id <user>@192.168.122.1
 ~~~

-Check the ssh connection is working as expected.
+Check the ssh connections are working as expected.

 We can now create one STONITH resource for each node.
 Each fencing
 resource will not be allowed to run on the node it is supposed to fence: